Brownies are one of those desserts that everyone seems to love. And these peanut butter crunch brownies are no exception!

 How To Make Peanut Butter Crunch Brownies:

-You’ll be able to just kind of fold-out at the corners so that you have a nice little lining.
-Now, of course, you don’t have to use parchment paper, you can just use the pan.
+You’ll be able to fold out at the corners to have a nice little lining.
+Now, of course, you don’t have to use parchment paper.
+You can just use the pan.

-But the parchment paper makes it a ton easier to pull those brownies out when they’re done.
+But the parchment paper makes it much easier to pull those brownies out when they’re done.

 Next, you’ll need 3 ounces of unsweetened baking chocolate, and you’ll want to give that a rough chop to make it easier to melt.

 Then we’ll transfer all of that baking chocolate to a mixing bowl.
 Then you’ll also need 5 tablespoons of butter.

 Then we’re gonna melt it in the microwave in 30-second increments until it’s melty and smooth, which will be about a minute to a minute and a half.

 Make sure you stir in between until everything is melty and smooth.
 Then pour in 1 cup of sugar, and use a hand mixer or a whisk to beat this together.

 Then add 2 large eggs, about a teaspoon and half of the vanilla extract.
 Then mix it in until just combined.